 In vivo counting equipment and techniques were developed in the late 1950s and have been in routine use for measuring X- and gamma-ray-emitting radionuclides since 1960.
-[Unless otherwise noted, the in vivo information below is from Wilson (1987) and Lynch et al. (2001).]
+(Unless otherwise noted, the in vivo information below is from Wilson [1987] and Lynch et al. [2001].)
 The unit for all in vivo measurements is nanocuries.

-5.3.1 WHOLE-BODY COUNTERS
+5.3.1 Whole-Body Counters

 The first whole-body counting started in mid-1959, and it became a routine method in 1960.
-It consisted of a single Nal crystal (9.375-in. diameter and 4-in. thick) in a counting room with 10-in.-thick pre-World War II steel plates on all six sides and graded shielding on the inner surfaces (lead, cadmium, and copper) (Wilson 1987; Roesch, McCall, and Palmer 1960).
+It consisted of a single Nal crystal (9.375 in. diameter and 4 in. thick) in a counting room with 10-in.-thick pre-World War II steel plates on all six sides and graded shielding on the inner surfaces (lead, cadmium, and copper) [Wilson 1987; Roesch et al. 1960].
 This was called the Iron Room.
 The counting geometry was a chair that was configured to simulate a 1-m arc.
-The original count time was 20 minutes, which was reduced to 10 minutes in October 1962 (Swanberg 1962).
-A second, same-size Nal detector was added in 1963 (Brady 1964).
-According to personal recollection of H. E. Palmer, the two-detector system improved the detection capabilities somewhat.
-However, the MDAs in a report from the fall of 1964 were the same MDAs as those in Mr. Palmer's Laboratory Record Notebook in 1960 [67], so the difference between the systems was apparently not great enough to warrant republishing the MDAs.
+The original count time was 20 minutes, which was reduced to 10 minutes in October 1962 [Swanberg 1962].
+A second, same-size Nal detector was added in 1963 [Brady 1964].
+According to the personal recollection of H. E. Palmer, the two-detector system improved the detection capabilities somewhat.
+However, the MDAs in a report from the fall of 1964 were the same as those in Palmer's Laboratory Record Notebook in 1960 [67], so the difference between the systems was apparently not great enough to warrant republishing the MDAs.
 Therefore, the MDAs in Table 5-34 are the only MDAs found for the 1960s and 1970s, and they apparently were meant to apply generally to the various whole-body counters in operation during this period.
 Although they were referred to as detection limits, the calculations were more consistent with what is presently referred to as decision levels.